 Combining these three (3) vulnerability indicators into a single measure, enables an accounting of all three (3) characteristics in an empirical way.
-The vulnerability was determined by developing a GIS inventory of critical infrastructure assets, 85 population, 86 and socially vulnerable population.
+The vulnerability was determined by developing a GIS inventory of critical infrastructure assets,82 population,83 and socially vulnerable population.

 Lifeline infrastructure assets considered critical lifeline sectors include facilities for transportation, communication, water and wastewaters, and power.
-These facilities are most critical because all other infrastructure lifelines depend on them for stability.87 Socially vulnerable populations were derived from the Social Vulnerability Index (SoVI)

-85 United States.
-FEMA.
-Community Lifelines.
-Accessed at: https://www.fema.gov/lifelines first developed by Cutter (2003)88 and later refined by scholars at the University of Central Florida89.
+These facilities are most critical because all other infrastructure lifelines depend on them for stability.84 Socially vulnerable populations were derived from the Social Vulnerability Index (SoVI) first developed by Cutter (2003)85 and later refined by scholars at the University of Central Florida86.
 Understanding where populations reside who have a reduced ability to prepare for, respond to, and recover from disaster events can help decision makers distribute scarce resources before, during, or after disasters.
 The population density was derived from the HUD low- and moderate-income summary data (LMISD) at the block group level.
 Each of the three (3) components of vulnerability used here are summarized in the sections that follow.